 Homemade tahini

-The basic process is to briefly toast the sesame seeds and grind them up with a little oil.
 The trickiest part of making tahini is toasting the seeds.
 You have to watch them like a hawk because they burn in a flash!

 Search your pantry for neutral or mild, pleasant-tasting oil.
 Strongly flavored oils don't pair well with the toasted seeds.
 So, toasted sesame oil is not the best choice, but plain sesame oil is fine.